 Registered or registered eligible students may take up to 10 hours of graduate coursework (as courses are available) without admittance to the MND program.
 Non RD/non-RD eligible individuals may take course on a case by case basis.
 Contact program faculty for details.
 The following are required to take any MND coursework:

-- Applicants must complete the online application form for the Cox College Graduate Department.
+- Applicants must complete the Cox College Graduate Application.

 - Applicants having completed an internship must provide evidence of eligibility to take the Registration Examination for Dietitians or RD status.